 New major projects in the vicinity are pushing the need for a planning project to recommend pedestrian facility improvements within and adjacent to the vacated Thomes ROW between 20th and 22nd Streets.
 West of the Municipal Building is the new Civic Commons.

 The goals of that project include flood mitigation while creating a public outdoor space within downtown.
-This new detention facility and park displaced 186 parking spaces which will mostly be absorbed into the North Parking Lot, Cox Parking Garage and/or on-street.
-Many Civic Center patrons and participants that parked in this West Lot will park elsewhere in the Municipal Complex area.
+This new detention facility and park displaced 186 parking spaces, which have been absorbed by the North Parking Lot, Cox Parking Garage and/or on-street.
+Many Civic Center patrons and participants that parked in this West Lot now park elsewhere in the Municipal Complex area.
 A Cheyenne Municipal Area Parking Study was prepared in 2016 to address this parking displacement issue.
 View the Cheyenne Municipal Area Parking Study.